-- 274. Both hardwood and softwood dusts have a Workplace Exposure Limit (WEL) of 5mg/m3 which should not be exceeded.
-WELs are limits on concentrations of dust in the air, averaged over 8 hours.
-But, because wood dust is an asthmagen, exposure must be reduced as low as is reasonably practicable. - 275.
-Use a process or method of work that reduces the generation of dust to a minimum. - 276.
-Dust extraction, also known as local exhaust ventilation or LEV, should be provided to woodworking machines. - 277.
-Ensure that the dust extraction and collection system is maintained and examined at least once a year, to make sure it continues to work efficiently. - 278.
-For particularly dusty tasks such as sanding, Respiratory Protective Equipment (RPE) as well as LEV should be provided.
-Other suitable personal protective equipment, such as eye protection, overalls and gloves, should be provided where necessary.
-RPE and PPE should be kept well maintained and clean. - 279.
+Because wood dust is an asthmagen, exposure must be reduced as low as is reasonable practicable (i.e. below the relevant WEL where this is reasonably practicable).

+- 268. Dust extraction, also known as local exhaust ventilation or LEV, should be provided to woodworking machines. - 269.
+Ensure that the dust extraction and collection system is maintained and examined at least once a year, to make sure it continues to work efficiently.

+- 270. For particularly dusty tasks such as sanding, respiratory protective equipment (RPE) as well as LEV should be provided.
+Other suitable personal protective equipment (PPE), such as eye protection, overalls and gloves, should be provided where necessary.
+RPE and PPE should be kept well maintained and clean. - 271.
 The use of airlines or dry sweeping to clear dust away should be avoided.
-Either an industrial free standing vacuum cleaner, fitted with HEPA filters, or preferably a vaccum attachment to the fixed dust extraction systems, should be used to clear up wood dust. - 280.
-Health checks of operators should be carried out.
-Since wood dust causes asthma, it is important to pick up any health affects early.
-This can be done using health surveillance.
+Either an industrial free standing vacuum cleaner, fitted with HEPA filters, or preferably a vaccum attachment to the fixed dust extraction systems, should be used to clear up wood dust. - 272.
+Guidance on health checks and health surveillance is contained in the section on medical standards.